-- ask a staff member for the "Happy or Unhappy with our Services" brochure which is available in all clinical areas.
+- ask a staff member for the "Feedback form - Have you Say" brochure which is available in all clinical areas.
 Complete the form and return it to us using the Freepost, or

-- speak to a staff member or ask for a manager e.g. charge nurse, clinical nurse leader or team leader in the department clinic or ward.
+- speak to a staff member or ask for a manager e.g. charge nurse, clinical nurse leader or team leader in the services, clinic or ward.

 Personal information and your privacy